Astronomy Open Night

 Scientist Spotlight: Your Questions, Their Expertise

-In just 20 minutes, explore the cosmos with astronomers, venture into virtual worlds with game developers, unearth the secrets of land and sea with spider and shark experts, and decipher the intricacies of cyber security with renowned researchers.
-But that's not all!
+You can journey through the cosmos with astronomers, dive into virtual worlds with game developers, uncover the secrets of land and sea with spider and shark experts, and see how engineering innovation helped break two world records with custom-built, human-powered vehicles.

-This exclusive event offers a unique opportunity to ask anything you like, learn about their inspiring journeys, and gain invaluable insights into their groundbreaking work.
-Prepare to be inspired, amazed, and enlightened as you connect with Macquarie University's finest scientists!
+This exclusive event is your chance to ask questions, hear inspiring stories, and gain firsthand insights into groundbreaking research.
+Prepare to be amazed, enlightened, and energised as you engage with Macquarie University’s finest minds.

 5.15pm to 9pm